-$Loss\%{Z,b \to r}$ (%) is the variable loss percent between bulk system ("b") and the retail delivery or connection point ("r").
-The loss percentages by system level are found in Error!
-Reference source not found.
+$Loss{Z,b \to r}$ (%) is the variable loss percent between bulk system ("b") and the retail delivery or connection point ("r").
+The loss percentages by system level are found in Table A-2.

 SystemCoincidenceFactor{Z,Y} (dimensionless) captures a project's or program's contribution to reducing bulk system peak demand relative to its expected maximum demand reduction capability.
 For example, a nameplate demand reduction capacity of 100 kW with a system coincidence factor of 0.8 would reduce the bulk system peak demand by 80 kW.
 This input is project specific.